rmmorrison/chatterbox/README.md

 1. On the user you wish to consider the owner (either yourself or another user), right-click on their profile.
 1. Select "Copy ID".
 This copies the required value to your clipboard.

+Docker images are available from GitHub Container Registry and are automatically updated with every release.
+You can pull the image for a specific release with:

+    docker pull ghcr.io/rmmorrison/chatterbox:<version>

+You may also use `latest` to obtain the latest available image, but be warned that this tag may pull pre-release versions still in testing.
+For maximum stability, use a specific version number and increment as desired for upgrades.

-Once the Docker image has been built, it can be run using environment variables set within the container to configure both mandatory and optional configuration properties.
+The Docker image can be run using environment variables set within the container to configure both mandatory and optional configuration properties.
 A table of available properties is defined below:

 | Environment Variable                | Description                                                                                                                                                                                                                                 | Mandatory? | Default Value                                                          |